camertron/utfstring/README.md

 * `bytesToString(Array arr)` - Converts an array of UTF-16 bytes into a string.

-* `stringToCharArray(String str)` - Converts the given string into an array of invidivual logical characters.
+* `stringToCharArray(String str)` - Converts the given string into an array of individual logical characters.
 Note that each entry in the returned array may be more than one UTF-16 character.

 * `findByteIndex(String str, Integer charIndex)` - Finds the byte index for the given character index.
 Note: a "byte index" is really a "JavaScript string index", not a true byte offset.
 Use this function to convert a UTF character boundary to a JavaScript string index.